ATF Worksheet 4999: IT’S A TRAP!

 Quick Summary

-The ATF Worksheet 4999 is a controversial document used to classify firearms with stabilizing braces.
-Critics argue its criteria are arbitrary, including factors like optics and sight presence, and that it grants the ATF discretionary power to reclassify firearms as SBRs, making it difficult to pass.
+The ATF Worksheet 4999 is a controversial document used to classify firearms with stabilizing braces, potentially deeming them Short-Barreled Rifles (SBRs).
+Critics argue its criteria are subjective and designed to make firearms fail, with the ATF retaining discretionary power to classify firearms as SBRs, impacting NFA regulations.

 Chapters